 - 10. To prevent display of the IP address on the standby screen, turn off IP Address Display. - 11.
-When you finish selecting settings, select Complete and follow the on-screen instructions to save your settings and exit the menus.
+When you finish selecting settings, select Complete or Setup Complete and follow the on-screen instructions to save your settings and exit the menus.